sourcegraph/about/content/blogposts/2024/openai-o1-for-cody.md

 If I run this code, the answers match up with the expected output.
 You can also use Wolfram Alpha to validate the output yourself.
 For generating unit tests, having the test case match expectations is very important and OpenAI o1 can help ensure that the test code tests the right functionality, and the test cases are valid.

-## Getting access to OpenAI o1 with Cody
+## Getting access to OpenAI o1 family of models with Cody

-OpenAI o1 is available to select Cody users starting today.
+OpenAI o1, in both o1-preview and o1-mini variants, is available to select Cody users starting today.
 Fill out the form below to be added to the waitlist.
 You will be notified as soon as OpenAI o1 is available for your account.
 In the meantime, feel free to use any of our existing models including GPT-4o, Claude 3.5 Sonnet, Gemini Pro, and others.
 If you are already a Cody user, you can also get on the waitlist by clicking the "Join Waitlist" button from the Cody VS Code extension.

 ![Cody Dropdown Models](https://storage.googleapis.com/sourcegraph-assets/blog/open-ai-o1/cody-dropdown.png)

-If you do have access, be aware that OpenAI o1 works a little differently than other models like GPT-4o.
+If you do have access, be aware that OpenAI o1 models work a little differently than other models like GPT-4o.
 One notable difference is that at the moment it does not support streaming.
+Both of these models have a two phase approach to generating the output.
+The first phase is the model thinking and reasoning about the prompt, the second is generating the output tokens.
 This means that once you ask a question, you will have to wait between 30 seconds to two minutes to get a response and the response will be rendered all at once.

 ### Sign up for OpenAI o1 for Cody waitlist